highlando/20-talk-ecc-hinfriccati/concept.md

 In this *index-1* case,

 1. Non-symmetric Riccati Feedback is the standard $\Hinf$-Riccati-Feedback for the equivalent ODE system with feedthrough $D$.

-2. The non-symmetric DAE Riccati equation recovers the original results.

 3. The (projected) symmetric DAE Riccati simply neglects the feedthrough $D$.